kelseykm/vcard4/README.md

 * This class represents the "MEDIATYPE" parameter

-* ```MediatypeParameter``` should be called with a single argument that is either a string specifying the media type and subtype or an array of length 2, whose first item is a string specifying the media type and subtype, and whose second item is a string specifying the media atribute and values
+* ```MediatypeParameter``` should be called with a single argument that is either a string specifying the media type and subtype, or an array of length 2, whose first item is a string specifying the media type and subtype, and whose second item is a string specifying the media attribute and values

 * The media type and subtype string should be of the format ```type-name "/" subtype-name```, while the attribute and value string should be of the format ```attribute "=" value```